settermjd/php-python-weather-station/docs/index.md

 npm install
 ```

-### Add Crontab Element for the Python script
+### Add Crontab record for the Python script

-Next, add the Python script that reads data from the sensor and inserts it in to the SQLite database.
+Next, on the Raspberry Pi, add the Python script that reads data from the sensor and inserts it in to the SQLite database.
 Run the command below to open the Crontab editor for the user that will run the Python script.

 ```bash
 crontab -e